 In Bethel’s Department of nursing, you’ll explore your unique calling to be a nurse in an amazing program accredited by the Commission on Collegiate Nursing Education.
 You’ll be prepared to pursue a career as a nurse in a variety of settings.

-The mission of Bethel Nursing is to provide leadership in nursing education, scholarship and practice that reflects a Christ-like presence as we prepare nurses to serve, with excellence, a diverse and changing society.
+The mission of Bethel Nursing is to provide transformative academics in nursing education, leadership, practice, and scholarship that reflect the values of a Christ-centered community as we prepare nurses to serve, with excellence, a diverse and changing society.

 Values